Mc-Zen/quilled/README.md

 ---

-Generate Quill quantum circuit diagrams from Qiskit circuits
+This package generates Quill quantum circuit diagrams from Qiskit circuits.

-## Python package

-The python package features???.
 You can install it via
 ```
 pip install quilled
 ```